How to Develop Healthy Boundaries: 8 Powerful Ways

 girl smiling-healthy boundaries

-This is extremely hard to do in close relationships, especially with our spouses, family members, children, and close friendships.
-As our children grow, it is important to adjust our boundaries to reflect their maturity.
+Respecting boundaries in our closest relationships is difficult, especially with spouses, family members, children, and close friendships.
+As our children grow, adjusting boundaries to reflect their maturity is important.

 “If we love and respect people who tell us no, they will love and respect our no. Freedom begets freedom.
 If we are walking in the spirit, we give people the freedom to make their own choices.
 When we accept others’ freedom, we feel better about our own”